roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

  * Adopting [best practices](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices?tabs=java) for hosting, reliability and efficiency.
  * Java [code samples](https://docs.microsoft.com/en-us/samples/azure-samples/azure-functions-samples-java/azure-functions-java/) and [integration tutorials](https://docs.microsoft.com/en-us/azure/azure-functions/functions-event-hub-cosmos-db?tabs=bash)

-In this blog post, we'll dive into one quickstart, and discuss other resources briefly, for awareness!
+In this blog post, we'll dive into one quickstart and briefly discuss other resources for awareness!
 Do check out the recommended exercises and resources for self-study!

 ---

 ## Create a function in Java with an Event Hub trigger and an Azure Cosmos DB output binding

-In today's post, we'll walk through the [Quickstart: Azure Functions](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-event-hub-cosmos-db?tabs=bash) tutorial using the [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools).
-In the process, we'll setup our development environment with the relevant command-line tools to make building Function apps simpler.
+Today's post will walk through the [Quickstart: Azure Functions](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-event-hub-cosmos-db?tabs=bash) tutorial using the [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools).
+In the process, we'll set up our development environment with the relevant command-line tools to make building Function apps simpler.

-_Note: Completing this exercise may incur a a cost of a few USD cents based on your Azure subscription.
+_Note: Completing this exercise may incur a cost of a few USD cents based on your Azure subscription.
 Explore [pricing details](https://azure.microsoft.com/en-us/pricing/details/functions/#pricing) to learn more_.

-First, make sure you have your development environment setup and configured.
+First, make sure you have your development environment set up and configured.

 :::info PRE-REQUISITES